JurMax/wayfire-focus-highlight/README.md

 # wayfire-focus-highlight

-A simple plugin to highlight when focus switches between windows.
+A simple plugin for wayfire that highlights when focus switches between windows.